 Competence: Training competent social workers is central to our mission.
 By offering current curriculum, competitive internships, and innovative teaching strategies, our students develop skills as competent social workers.
 Current innovations include coursework in military social work and clinical Spanish, skills testing with live actors, engagement with community projects and research, agency-based leadership capstone projects, and ongoing development of new interdisciplinary internship sites.

-Critical Thinking: In a global world where social welfare issues, programs, interventions, and policy can change quickly, we train students to be problem solvers who can effectively engage new trends, research, and technology with confidence and determination.
-We want students to be independent thinkers so they become leaders in the field of social work, not content with the status quo but innovators of change.
+Critical Thinking: In a global world where social welfare issues, programs, interventions, and policies can change quickly, we train students to be problem solvers who can effectively engage new trends, research, and technology with confidence and determination.
+We want students to be independent thinkers so they become leaders in the field of social work.

 Azusa Pacific University receives accreditation from the WASC Senior College and University Commission (WSCUC).
 In addition, the BSW and MSW programs are accredited by the Council on Social Work Education (CSWE).